 An eclipse is when the shadow of a planet or moon falls upon another celestial body.
 A solar eclipse happens when the moon’s shadow falls on the sun, while a lunar eclipse happens when the earth’s shadow falls upon the moon.

 Eclipse could obviously be a name for a black cat, but you could get more creative and name a cat with brindle hairs on the outside of her coat Eclipse; those hairs could represent the corona of light that happens at the peak of the eclipse.
 Also, a cat named after a solar eclipse might be mostly pale, but with some dark points on her ears, tail or feet.
 Finally, you could think about your cat’s personality.
 Does your cat like to go and hide for no reason?
 Eclipse might be a name for you.

 Leo is a constellation of the Zodiac.
 The name means "lion" in Latin.
 The lion in the constellation represents the Nemean lion Hercules killed as one of his seven labors.
 This name would be good for a golden-colored cat, particularly a shaggier one.
 It would also work for any cat that is brave and you feel has the heart of a lion.

 Luna is the Latin name for the moon.
 Luna is also the Roman goddess who is the personification of the moon.
 The name Luna would be a nice name for a female cat with silvery or mottled fur that resembles the moon’s surface.
-It could also work for a regal female cat who enjoys the occasional yowl at the moon or nighttime romp.
+It could also work for a regal female cat who enjoys the occasional yowl at the moon or romp through the night air.